Hidden East Anglia:

 At grid reference TM366765 can be seen a massive lump of 'multistratified sandstone' 1.82m x 1.5m x 1.5m high, in the garden of Rockstone Lodge (a modern bungalow, actually just within the parish of Cookley, and built on land belonging to the former Rockstone Manor).
 It is often called Cedd's Stone, and judging by early records certainly seems to account for the name of the village: Old English Cedestan.
 But there is no direct evidence for its alleged connection with the preaching activities of St. Cedd.

-In the 1970's, the then-owner of the Lodge told me that this was the original site of the stone, once a sand pit.
+In 1975, the then-owner of the Lodge told me that this was the original site of the stone, once a sand pit.
 As the sand was quarried, so the stone fell and broke, and pieces were carried away to the village to use in making walls etc. Many lesser pieces still lie scattered around the main lump (which could be taken for a natural outcrop were it anywhere else but Suffolk).
 Early maps do mark the site as a pit, then called 'Starvegut'.
 As Rockstone Manor is first recorded in the 13th century, the quarrying must go back a long way.

 A more recent article4 has shed a slightly different light on the two stones noted above.
 It would seem that locally, the Chediston Hall Rock is now commonly thought to be the one from which the village took its name, whilst the one at Rockstone Lodge has been called 'Rhoca's Stone' - though this may just be an etymological invention.5